 THE UNDERGROUND RAILROAD, by Colson Whitehead.
 A slave girl heads toward freedom on the network, envisioned as actual tracks and tunnels.

 A GENTLEMAN IN MOSCOW, by Amor Towles.
-A Russian count undergoes 30 years of house arrest in the Metropol Hotel, across from the Kremlin.
+A Russian count undergoes 30 years of house arrest.

 New York Times Best Sellers: Nonfiction

 OLD SCHOOL, by Bill O’Reilly and Bruce Feirstein.
 A defense of “old school” traditional values versus “snowflakes.”

 HILLBILLY ELEGY, by J.D.
 Vance.
 A Yale Law School graduate looks at the struggles of America’s white working class through his own childhood in the Rust Belt.

 HALLELUJAH ANYWAY, by Anne Lamott.
 The importance of mercy in our lives.

 THE TRUE JESUS, by David Limbaugh.
 The four Gospel stories are combined into a unified account